yi-editor/yi-editor.github.com/pages/installing.md

 Please note that if you are looking to get absolutely latest sources, you should set up the supporting repositories from [the GitHub project page][ghproject] first.

+Note: if you're having weird problems such as your changes not seeming to take effect, you might have some stale stuff in the cache directory which you should empty: on my system it's `~/.cache/yi`.

 ### Installing inside a Cabal sandbox